usra-riacs/stochastic-benchmark/README.md

 - Compute best-recommended parameters based on aggregated statistics and individual results for each parameter setting.
 - Compute optimistic bound performance, known as virtual best performance, based on the provided experiments.
 - Perform an exploration-exploitation parameter setting strategy, where the fraction of the allocated resources used in the exploration round is optimized.
 The exploration procedure is implemented as a random search in the seen parameter settings or a Bayesian-based method known as the tree of parzen and implemented in the package [Hyperopt](https://hyperopt.github.io/hyperopt/).
-- Plot the Windows sticker, comparing the performance curves corresponding to the virtual best, recommended parameters, and exploration-exploitation parameter setting strategies.
+- Plot the Window sticker, comparing the performance curves corresponding to the virtual best, recommended parameters, and exploration-exploitation parameter setting strategies.
 - Plots the values of the parameters and their best values with respect to the resource considered, a plot we call the Strategy plot.
 These plots can show the actual solver parameter values or the meta-parameters associated with parameter-setting strategies.

 <!-- the following `pip` command can install this package -->